smart-facility/cognicity-floodwatch/README.md

 FloodWatch
 ==========
 ### Wearable flood alerts from PetaJakarta.org
-This repository contains the code for a Pebble SmartWatch Application, FloodWatch, which displays the current flood report status in the city of Jakarta as recorded by (https://petajakarta.org)[PetaJakarta.org].
+FloodWatch is a Pebble SmartWatch Application which shows flood reports recorded by (https://petajakarta.org)[PetaJakarta.org] within 5 km of the user's location.

 The Pebble app was built using the Pebble SDK in C and contains Javascript code to pull flood reports from the PetaJakarta.org API.

 ### Target Platforms
 * Pebble Smartwatch ("Aplite" firmware)